Vanshika26Ramjas/sql_data_warehouse_project/README.md

   3. **Data Modeling**:- Developing the fact and dimensions tables optimized for the analytics quereies.
   4. **Analytics & Reporting**:- Creating A SQL-based reports and dashboards for the actionable insights.

- # 🎯This repositiory is an excellent resource for professional and sudents looking to showcase your experties into the various fields as:
+  🎯**This repositiory is an excellent resource for professional and sudents looking to showcase your experties into the various fields as:**
      - SQL Development
      - Data Architect
      - Data Engineering